|Index||5 reviews in total|

 "The Mysterious House of Dr. C" (1976).

-This is a fun, uplifting ballet film, with ballet and music only.
-It combines wonderful dancing, music, comedy, romance, and magic, all in vivid color.
-The costumes and sets are beautiful.
+This is a charming, uplifting film, with ballet, Delibes music, and pantomime only.
+It combines wonderful dancing, music, comedy, romance, and magic, all in brilliant colors.
+The costumes and sets are lavish.